Actor Dustin Hoffman And Director Brett Ratner Accused Of Sexual Misconduct

 "It feels as if I keep going up against the same bully at school who just won't quit," she told the Times.
 "You just hope that enough people believe the truth and for enough time to pass so that you can't be connected to him anymore."

-According to The Associated Press, Ratner, who directed the Rush Hour film series and X-Men: The Last Stand "... has a first-look deal with Warner Bros. and his RatPac and Dune Entertainment has an extensive co-financing deal with the studio."
+According to The Associated Press, Ratner, who directed the Rush Hour film series and X-Men: The Last Stand, "has a first-look deal with Warner Bros. and his RatPac and Dune Entertainment has an extensive co-financing deal with the studio."

-Ratner, who announced Wednesday that he was stepping away from all activities with Warner Brothers activities, said in a statement that he "vehemently denies the outrageous derogatory allegations" and is "confident that his name will be cleared once the current media frenzy dies down and people can objectively evaluate the nature of these claims."
+Ratner announced Wednesday that he was stepping away from all activities with Warner Brothers and said in a statement that he "vehemently denies the outrageous derogatory allegations" and is "confident that his name will be cleared once the current media frenzy dies down and people can objectively evaluate the nature of these claims."

 The latest revelations add to a growing list of charges of misconduct in the wake of those against writer and director Harvey Weinstein.